Organic Lard

 What is the difference between lard and tallow?

-Lard comes from pigs, while tallow comes from cattle.
-Both contain vitamins, minerals, and stable saturated fats.
+Lard comes from pigs, while tallow comes from cattle or sheep.

 Where can I buy high-quality organic lard?